yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 We will present two scenarios for dual-stack deployment with Fortigate in the subsequent sections.
 The first scenario illustrates deployment without an external load balancer, while the second scenario demonstrates deployment with a load balancer positioned in front of Fortigate.

-## Deployment Scenarioes
+## Deployment Scenarios

 ### Dual Stack Single-VM

 In this scenario, our test environment comprises the following components:

-Single-VM Fortigate with two interfaces: external and internal, each configured with dual-stack private IPs.
+-Single-VM Fortigate with two interfaces: external and internal, each configured with dual-stack private IPs.

-Dual-stack virtual network with corresponding dual-stack subnets: external, internal, and protected.
+-Dual-stack virtual network with corresponding dual-stack subnets: external, internal, and protected.

-Public IPv6 and IPv4 addresses attached to the Fortigate's external interface.
+-Public IPv6 and IPv4 addresses attached to the Fortigate's external interface.

-Route table for the protected subnet: Following a similar deployment approach as in IPv4 for Fortigate, we include IPv6 routes in the User-Defined Routes (UDR) to direct traffic from protected subnets to the internal interface of Fortigate.
+-Route table for the protected subnet: Following a similar deployment approach as in IPv4 for Fortigate, we include IPv6 routes in the User-Defined Routes (UDR) to direct traffic from protected subnets to the internal interface of Fortigate.

 ![FGT-Single-VM-DualStack Design](images/fgt-single-vm-dualstack.png)

 On the Fortigate, additional configurations are necessary:

-Adding a default route and directing it to fe80::1234:5678:9abc.
+-Adding a default route and directing it to fe80::1234:5678:9abc.

-Implementing IPv6 Virtual IP (VIP) alongside VIP for IPv4 to facilitate inbound connectivity.
+-Implementing IPv6 Virtual IP (VIP) alongside VIP for IPv4 to facilitate inbound connectivity.

-Establishing firewall policies for both IPv4 and IPv6 to ensure comprehensive network security.
+-Establishing firewall policies for both IPv4 and IPv6 to ensure comprehensive network security.

 ![static-routes](images/static-routes.PNG)